k8ssandra/k8ssandra/docs/content/en/contribute/_index.md

   the content.
 1. When you're ready for a review, add a comment to the PR, and remove any "WIP" markers.
-1. After the Pull Request is reviewed and merged it will be deployed automatically.
+1. After the Pull Request is reviewed and merged it will be deployed automatically to the development version of the docs site (https://docs.k8ssandra-dev.io).
 There is usually a delay of 10 or more minutes between deployment and when the updates are online.

+Deployments to the production site (https://docs.k8ssandra.io) are made by pushing a semantic version structured tag in the form of `v{major}.{minor}.{patch}-docs`.
+This process is done one when docs content has stabilized and is ready to be made generally available.

 ### Updating a single page